dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 ## Run Logs

 Run history lifecycle events write structured log records with a `run_id`.
+Lifecycle log records also include the scheduler identity stored on the run record, so a run detail page can show both the logs and the scheduler process that recorded them.
 The run detail page shows:

 - direct lifecycle logs for that run id